 Comedy Is Where Filmmaking Began

-We have learned a little (and have witnessed a lot ourselves over our lifetimes) about how filmmaking has evolved since the beginning of the cinema.
+We have learned a little (and have seen a lot ourselves) over our lifetimes about how filmmaking has evolved since the beginning of the cinema.
 At the outset, comedy was central to explorations with the medium.
-Imagine our positioning comedy films in chronological order of release date in order to assess our culture in stages of social adaptation and advancement.
-Where would films about same-sex relationships come in?
-Could we track and assess social attitudes about this topic with this method?

 The Birdcage Is a Movie about Same-sex Relationships

-The Birdcage is among many other movies that include a same-sex relationship as part of the story.
+The Birdcage (Nichols, 1996) is only one among many other movies that include a same-sex relationship as part of the story.
 The following are examples:

 |8: the Mormon Proposition (2010)||And the Band Played on (1993)||The Bird Cage (1996)|